-The next Parish Council Meeting will be on Monday 23rd May 2022 at 7.30pm.
-This meeting will be held in the Falklands Cricket Clubs Community Room, Enborne.
+The next Parish Council Meeting will be on Monday 4th July 2022 at 7.30pm.
+This meeting will be held in the Barn, adjacent to St Michaels and All Angels Church, Enborne.
 See Agenda for full details.
 The Agenda can be found here.
 (Agendas are published nearer the date of the meeting)

 The next ENBORNE PARISH FIELD CHARITY MEETING will be determined.
 The Agenda can be found here.
 (Agendas are published nearer the date of the meeting)

 Please contact the Clerk for more details. email@example.com